UNSW-CEEM/morePVs/morePVs_v2_setup_instructions.md

 Load files contain:
  - `timestamp` (first column) in format `d/mm/yyyy h:mm`
+ - `timestamp` has consistent time zone (e.g. `AST`) - load file preparation should include conversion from daylight savings time if required

  - 30 minute timestamps assumed.
 Up to 1 year (17520) but can be less
  - __NB: timestamp refers to *start* of time period__\
  i.e `1/01/2013 00:00`  timestamp is attached to the period 00:00 - 00:30.